Get to Know the Farm!

 -

-We regularly add new organic material, including cover crops, leaf mulch, compost, and manure.
+We regularly add new organic material, including cover crops, leaf mulch, and compost.

 -